 Outline any general skills you think are relevant to the role, such as communication and interpersonal skills, problem-solving abilities and organizational strengths.
 Use dynamic verbs such as ‘collaborated’, ‘motivated’, ‘managed’ and ‘analyzed’ to help convey your points and add an air of professionalism.

 5. Finish with a ‘call to action’

 It’s important to finish writing your cover letter by politely prompting the employer to take the next step and asking them to contact you to arrange an interview, before thanking them for their time.
 This shows your keenness to meet, while finishing on a positive note.
 If you’re sending a speculative application, let them know when you’ll be calling them to follow up, which demonstrates great initiative – and then make sure you do follow up.

 Much of the advice out there tells you to keep it under a page.
 But some even think shorter is better.
 It should be brief enough that someone can read it at a glance.
 You do have to cover a lot of ground but you should do it succinctly.

 Example of a Cover Letter

-Do you need Expert Help with your Application letter/ Cover letter?
+Do you need Expert Help with your Application letter/ Cover letter in Uganda?
 Fill the form below.